 Our line crews take necessary precautions before they work on downed power lines.
-First, they verify a circuit has been de-energized, and that proper switches are opened and tagged to isolate the circuit from the system.
-We place ground chains on the circuit—on both sides of workers—to make sure the line cannot be energized while work’s being done.
+First, they verify a circuit has been de-energized and that proper switches are opened and tagged to isolate the circuit from the system.
+We place ground chains on the circuit—on both sides of workers—to make sure the line cannot be energized while work is being done.
 But even after these measures, our workers’ lives remain in your hands.

 Victory Electric is proud of our safety record, but sometimes, no matter how many steps we take to keep everyone safe, the very people we are there to help unknowingly put our lives—and their own—in danger.

 Generators, widely used when power lines are down, can prove fatal to lineworkers and your neighbors when used improperly.
 A generator connected to a home’s wiring or plugged into a regular household outlet can cause back feeding along power lines and electrocute anyone who comes in contact with them—even if the line seems dead.